Sarmadzandi/Pick-and-Place-Operation-by-a-Two-Fingered-Robot-using-Faster-R-CNN/README.md

 | Test       | 260          | 940           | 3.62               |
 | Overall    | 1300         | 5964          | 4.59               |

-#### Object Distribution
-The dataset includes various types of chocolates, each represented by a different label.
 The distribution of objects across the training, validation, and test sets is detailed below:

 | Object          | Train (%) | Validation (%) | Test (%) | Overall (%)  |
 |-----------------|-----------|----------------|----------|--------------|